implse/Data_Structure_Python/README.md

 A binary tree is said to be ‘balanced’ if the tree height is `O(log n)`, where `n` is the number of nodes.
 In a balanced binary tree, the height of the left and the right subtrees of each node should vary by at most one.

-An AVL Tree and a Red-Black Tree are some common examples of data structure that can generate a balanced binary search tree.
+An `AVL Tree` and a `Red-Black Tree` are some common examples of data structure that can generate a balanced binary search tree.

 #### Height of Binary Tree

-The height of the binary tree is the longest path from root node to any leaf node in the tree.
+The height of the binary tree is the longest path from `root node` to any `leaf node` in the `tree`.

-If there are n nodes in binary tree :
+If there are `n` nodes in binary tree :

   - maximum height of the binary tree is `n-1`.
   - minimum height is `floor(log2(n))`